Grades/Experience

 When does summer camp take place?

-Camp runs Monday to Friday, from 9:00-11:00am for Middle School students (rising 7th to 9th graders), and 11:30am-1:30pm for High School students (rising 10th and 11th graders).
-Queens summer camps run for one week each, and Manhattan summer camps run for two weeks each.
+Camp runs Monday to Friday, from 9:00-11:00 am for Middle School students (rising 7th and 8th graders), and 11:30 am–1:30 pm for High School students (rising 9th to 11th graders).
+Queens summer camps run for one week each, with the option to sign up for two-week sessions, and Manhattan summer camps run for two weeks each.

 How much does camp cost?